mbencomo2/CSE210/hilo-game/README.md

 python3 cards
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the
 project folder.
-Select the main module inside the dice folder and click the "run" button.
+Select the main module inside the cards folder and click the "run" button.

 ## Project Structure
 ---